immannan/elasticsearch/md/Lab_6.md

 ### Note

-X-Pack 5.5 onward contains the Grok Debugger utility and is automatically enabled when you install X-Pack in Kibana.
+Grok Debugger utility is automatically enabled when you install X-Pack in Kibana.
 It is located under the `DevTools `tab in Kibana.

+`kibana-plugin install x-pack`

 #### Date filter